-- 10. Rotate the rear section just enough to separate it from the front section and carefully lower the front section until it rests on the pads on the hardtop. - 11.
-The person handling the front section can now move to the cockpit to assist the person stationed in the cockpit with lowering the rear section to the cradle as this will require two people. - 12.
+- 9. Rotate the rear section just enough to separate it from the front section and carefully lower the front section until it rests on the pads on the hardtop. - 10.
+The person handling the front section can now move to the cockpit to assist in rotating the rear section to the cradle. - 11.
 Lift and rotate the rear section toward the rear of the hardtop.
-Use the handling lines to carefully and slowly lower the rear section behind the hardtop to the two people in the cockpit. - 13.
-As the rear section is lowered, the two people in the cockpit will help support the weight and align the cradle. - 14.
+Use the handling lines to carefully and slowly lower the rear section behind the hardtop to the person in the cockpit. - 12.
+As the rear section is lowered, the person in the cockpit will help support the weight and align the cradle. - 13.
 Continue lowering the rear section until it rests in the cradle.

-15. Use straps to secure the front section to the hardtop and the rear section to the stern cleats so the sections don't bounce and cause damage during transport.
+14. Use straps to secure the front section to the hardtop and the rear section to the stern cleats so the sections don't bounce and cause damage during transport.
 Make sure to use padding between the straps and powder coated frame to prevent chaffing and damage to the powder coating.